 Condoms are excellent for preventing sexually transmitted infections (STIs), which other forms of contraception cannot.

 But because a lot of their effectiveness relies on the user, the risk of failure when it comes to preventing pregnancy is high.
 These are some of the reasons you can get pregnant despite contraception with condoms.

 I Thought The Emergency Contraception Pill is "Failure-proof"

-For many women, it is most effective usually when taken immediately after sex - during the time just before the middle of her cycle or the first 11-12 days after she completes her menstrual flow/period.
+This must be during the time just before the middle of her cycle or the first 11-12 days after she completes her menstrual flow/period.

 If the lady has ALREADY ovulated in that cycle - so it's more than 12 days or more after she completed her period - Postinor-2 may not work.

 This generally applies to women with a regular 28-day cycle.
 Many women, however, do not have regular cycles.
 This means their monthly periods may be less or more often than every 28-days.